lokimckay/grypt/README.md

 ## Should you use this?

-I wouldn't recommend using this project to store business critical workplace secrets.
+I wouldn't recommend using this project to store business critical secrets.

 I created this simple tool so I could store personal documents in private repositories with a little more security.
 If you forget your passphrase and lose your local copy of the repository, the encrypted data will be lost forever.